kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 #### End-to-End Tests

 - Kubernetes 1.37 with `GenericWorkload=true`: a complete replica schedules
   together and an incomplete replica remains pending.
+A same-revision leader restart gang-places the replacement generation as a unit; replacements are not admitted against still-terminating members.
 - `LeaderCreated` allows a complete replica Gang to form, while `LeaderReady` with a Basic leader and worker Gang starts the leader before admitting the workers.